ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 NCO Directory Structure Entities
 ----------------------------------

-Standard environment variables are defined in the NCEP Central Operations :nco:`WCOSS Implementation Standards <ImplementationStandards.v11.0.0.pdf>` document.
+Standard environment variables are defined in the NCEP Central Operations :nco:`WCOSS Implementation Standards <ImplementationStandards.v11.0.0.pdf>` document (pp. 4-5).
 These variables are used in forming the path to various directories containing input, output, and workflow files.
 For a visual aid, see the :ref:`Land DA Directory Structure Diagram <land-da-dir-structure>`.
-The variables are defined in the WCOSS Implementation Standards document (pp. 4-5) as follows:

 ``HOMElandda:`` (Default: "&EXP_BASEDIR;/land-DA_workflow")
    The location of the :github:`land-DA_workflow <>` clone.

 ``PTMP:`` (Default: "&EXP_BASEDIR;/ptmp")
-   User-defined path to the ``com``-type directories.
+   Product temporary (PTMP) experiment output space.
+This directory is used to mimic the operational file structure and contains all of the files and subdirectories used by or generated by the experiment.
+By default, it is a sibling to the ``land-DA_workflow`` directory.

 ``envir:`` (Default: "test")
    The run environment.
 Set to “test” during the initial testing phase, “para” when running in parallel (on a schedule), and “prod” in production.
+In operations, this is the operations root directory (aka ``$OPSROOT``).

 ``COMROOT:`` (Default: "&PTMP;/&envir;/com")
    ``com`` root directory, which contains input/output data on current system.